-OVERVIEW: At The McKnight Foundation, one of its two main environmental focuses is fighting “catastrophic global climate change.”
-The Foundation supports global efforts to reduce carbon pollution and developing renewable energy technologies.
+OVERVIEW: The McKnight Foundation climate change grantmaking invests in global efforts to reduce carbon pollution and develop renewable energy technologies.

 IP TAKE: McKnight's climate change investments think globally, but are generally awarded locally.
 Much of its grantmaking prioritizes Minnesota; however, several organizations across the United States secure McKnight funds each year.